2No2Name/bug-fixer-upper/README.md

 ## Features

 - Prevent passenger entities from sending game events during chunk loading / generation causing deadlocks.
-- Prevent item frames to send sounds and events from chunk loading / generation.
+- Prevent item frames from sending sounds and events when chunk loading / generation.
+- Structure blocks load paintings at the correct position (Thanks to BluSpring).
 - Whatever you suggest in the issue tracker.

 ## Installation